ojoadeolagabriel2/payment-transfer-service/README.md

 }
 ```

+> other support exception scenarios include `insufficient funds, invalid account type, account not found` to mention a few.

 ### How to view service metrics

 This application leverages prometheus to expose API metrics (jvm, memory, http...), curl as shown below to view.